eclipse-sumo/sumo/docs/web/docs/Simulation/Routing.md

 The following order of steps is taken to retrieve the travel time for each edge.
 If a step provides data, this is used, otherwise the next step is attempted:

-1. The vehicle retrieves it's individual data storage.
+1. The vehicle retrieves its individual data storage.
 This can be set and retrieved using the TraCI vehicle methods [*change edge travel time information*](../TraCI/Change_Vehicle_State.md#change_edge_travel_time_information_0x58) and [*edge travel time information*](../TraCI/Vehicle_Value_Retrieval.md#edge_travel_time_information_0x58).
 2. The [global edge weights](../Demand/Shortest_or_Optimal_Path_Routing.md#custom_edge_weights)